 Creating and completing an accurate and concise snag list is essential in delivering a successful project which gives the owner full satisfaction, but it is not always easy when dated methods are utilised.

 Snag lists can spiral as a result of poor communication, poor on-site accountability and a lack of proper management of documentation.

 A cloud-based software solution ensures better processes and more efficient work throughout the build - and that will reduce the length of snag lists substantially.

 How Are Snag Lists Currently Being Assembled In The Industry?

-A snag list (sometimes called a punch list) is utilized by contractors, normally towards the end of a construction project, to ensure all aspects of the job have been completed to the highest quality.
+A snag list (sometimes called a punch list) is utilised by contractors, normally towards the end of a construction project, to ensure all aspects of the job have been completed to the highest quality.

 A snag is some, often minor, part of the job that has been deemed defective, broken, or unfinished.
 Most snags are cosmetic, but they can be more serious and include defective workmanship that can cause problems into the future.

-A snag list itemizes all these things that must be fixed and the tasks that must be addressed by relevant subcontractors before the client will sign off on the completion of the project.
+A snag list itemises all these things that must be fixed and the tasks that must be addressed by relevant subcontractors before the client will sign off on the completion of the project.
 Snag lists can create setbacks, right when the project was on the point of completion.

 Walking The Site Looking For Loose Ends

 On many construction sites, the snag list is prepared only at the end of the project.
 An inspection takes place, the contractor and owner will walk the site and together make a hand-written or dictated list of deficiencies or loose ends that must be tied up.